sulaimanbarki/barkiwelfaretrust/README.md

 php artisan serve
 ```

 You're ready to go!
-Visit Ping CRM in your browser, and login with:
+Visit you application in your browser, and login with:

 - **Username:** johndoe@example.com
 - **Password:** secret

 ## Running tests

-To run the Ping CRM tests, run:
+To run the you application tests, run:

 ```
 phpunit